 In fact, just head to a department store like Isetan or Keio, and you’ll find ochugen gift sets featuring sweets, coffee, kitchen goods, soy sauce, etc. As a bonus, the gifts are already wrapped!

-When visiting relatives’ homes you many also want to bring osonae mono (お供え物), offerings for the Buddhist altar.
-Osonae mono sets typically consist of a fresh fruit platter, but you can also find wrapped gifts marked as お供え物 at supermarkets around this time of year.
+When visiting the homes of Japanese relatives, you may also want to bring osonae mono (お供え物), offerings for the butsudan (仏壇 // family altar).
+Osonae mono sets typically consist of a fresh fruit platter, but you can also find wrapped gifts marked with お供え物 stickers at supermarkets around this time of year.

 Do: Ohaka Mairi